Heritage Cruises

 Vietnamese New Year Traditions and Celebrations

-Tet is the time for all children and family members to come back home, show respect and gratitude to ancestors and parents, and stay connected with family.
-It is also an opportunity for everyone to show their care for relatives, friends, and neighbors who are important in their lives.
-Tet is the downtime to reflect on the difficulties and challenges of the past year and set new goals for next year.
+Tet is a time for children and family members to return home, honoring ancestors and parents, and maintaining family bonds.
+It also serves as an opportunity to express care for friends, relatives, and neighbors who are significant in one's life.
+Tet provides a moment for reflection on the past year's challenges while setting goals for the upcoming year.

 Altar decoration for Kitchen God Day in Vietnam - Photo: @thanhtamnhabao/ Instagram